top of page

 Greenham Common, Thatcham in Berkshire, England

-WERE STAFF FRIENDLY and WELCOMING TO OUR AUTISTIC CHILDREN?
+WERE THE STAFF / VOLUNTEERS AT GREENHAM CONTROL TOWER FRIENDLY and WELCOMING TO OUR AUTISTIC CHILDREN?

-The staff were a mixed bunch!
+The Greenham Control Tower site is run by a community group, and staffed largely by volunteers; the people present on the day we visited were a mixed bunch!
 In the display rooms there were a couple of fairly crusty volunteers from the older generation who were a bit bah humbug towards the boys.
 There was also another who was trying to put a new display together and seemed pretty stressed.

-WAS THE VENUE ACCESSIBLE?
-DID IT CONSIDER AUTISTIC CHILDREN SPECIFICALLY?
+DID IT CONSIDER THE NEEDS OF AUTISTIC CHILDREN SPECIFICALLY?

 The ground floor of the control tower and the café are both wheelchair accessible and they have wide doors and ramps and a wheelchair accessible toilet.
 Disabled parking is available, however although float it is a somewhat bumpy walk across from the car park.